imityaz0459/JavaScript/README.md

 - `index.html` — entry point of the project
 - `script.js` — the JavaScript logic
 - `style.css` — (optional) styling, only where used
-- `README.md` — (optional) short notes: what it is, what you learned

 ## 📌 About.